Triglycerides

 How can you prevent or lower high triglycerides?

-Certain dietary and lifestyle changes can lower triglyceride numbers.
+Changes to your diet and lifestyle can lower triglyceride numbers.
 To keep triglycerides and total cholesterol within a healthy range:

-- Eat a heart-healthy diet with less unhealthy fats and simple sugars (carbohydrates) and more fiber.
+• Eat a heart-healthy diet with fewer unhealthy fats and simple sugars (carbohydrates) and more fiber.

-- Lose weight (if needed) and maintain a healthy weight.
+• Lose weight (if needed) and maintain a weight that’s healthy for you.

 How are high triglycerides treated?